• Skip to primary navigation

 • To a large bowl, add baby spinach and arugula and pour the dressing all over.
 Toss until the greens are well coated.

-3 oz baby spinach, 3 oz arugula, 1 batch sumac dressing
+3 oz baby spinach, 3 oz arugula

 • Serve the greens on a large platter and top with the toasted sunflower seeds, sliced or cubed avocado, and shaved parmesan.
 Enjoy!